 More information can be found on our website.

-6-bed dorm with bunk beds (sleeps max 6 people)
+4-bed dorm with bunk beds (sleeps max 4 people for $15pp)

-Room 2 has a double and a single bed, net, fan and own bathroom ($48)
+Room 2 has a double and a bunk bed, net, fan and own bathroom

 To run our programmes, we will allocate staff and sometimes invite local people from the projects to join us.
 We kindly request a donation towards expenses.
 We will use the money to buy materials for the activities, pay transport allowance and/or buy lunch & a cold drink for our local partners.

-MWK 6,000-15,000 per person per day for 3 meals.
+Approx MWK 21,000 ($25) per person per day for 3 meals.
 We have good vegetarian & vegan options and can deal with most dietary requirements if you let us know in advance.
 We might struggle with people with severe nut allergies or coeliac disease, because we cannot guarantee there are no traces of nuts or gluten in our kitchen.
 We can handle mild allergies and lactose intolerance.
-The final price depends on what meals you choose.

-Breakfast: Cornflakes & milk, or eggs & toast (with or without baked beans), or pancakes & fruit.
+Breakfast: Cornflakes & milk, or eggs & toast (with or without baked beans), or pancakes & fruit served with coffee and/or tea.

-Self-catering: We currently do not have equipment if you want to cook yourself.
-We are looking at building an outdoor kitchen in 2018.
+Self-catering: We do not have equipment for big groups if you want to cook yourself.
+We are looking at improving our outdoor kitchen in 2022.

 Our experienced local guides can accompany you on a walk in town, the botanical gardens or a hike on the mountain.
 You can book a trip for 1,5 hours to 8 hours or even more days including camping on the mountain.
 We also organise trips to other locations like Liwonde National Park, Mulanje, the tea plantations (with high tea if you want), Cape Maclear and much more.